 What Is a Bank Statement?

-A bank statement is a document that shows how much money was credited to and debited from a bank account over the period of a month or quarter.
+A bank statement is a document provided by a bank that shows a summary of financial transactions over a period of a month or quarter.
+A bank statement shows how much money was credited to and debited from a bank account.
 It’s a snapshot of your banking activity and a useful tool for understanding your finances.

 Taking the time to review your statement means you can catch issues that might otherwise go unnoticed, such as fraudulent charges.
 Find out how to read a bank statement and why you should review yours every month.